 There are several characteristics of Chromium Leather :

-• The colors of the leather remain unchanged during the product’s entire lifespan.
+• The colors of the leather remain changed and evolved during the product’s entire lifespan.

 • It is thinner and softer than other tanned leather.

-Each leather serves a different purposes.
-If you want to have a thinner and softer leather with a huge variety of color and cheap, then this chrome leather is the perfect fit for you
+Each leather serves different purposes.
+If you want to have a softer and beautifully aging leather with a huge variety of color, then this chrome leather is the perfect fit for you.

 VEGETABLE TANNING: ANCIENT TRADITIONARY WAY